InsideNDSports - Hansen: Notre Dame shows its flaws — and the heart to transcend them

 “There’s not a lot of good calls for fourth and that long,” Hartman said.

 So with Duke dropping eight defenders into coverage and no one open, Hartman ran.
 And picked up 17 yards.
-It was their third fourth-down conversion of the game in three tries after two failed attempts against Ohio State,
+It was the third Irish fourth-down conversion of the game in three tries after two failed attempts against Ohio State,

 “When you drop eight like that, you build out a five-underneath wall at the sticks, and you have a hard time believing that a kid can scramble for 16 yards,” Elko said.
 “I just have to go back and look to see what went wrong.
 It was hard to see live.